Major Project Studio (11120.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Attendance is not assessed, but it is strongly recommended that students attend all seminars, and at least 2 writing studios per week.
-Students are responsible for arranging and attending meetings with their mentors (in person or by Skype), and submitting draft work to their mentors for consideration by the due date.
+Students are responsible for arranging and attending meetings with their mentors (in person or online), and submitting draft work to their mentors for consideration by the due date.
 Students who do not attend mentor meetings or share work in good time with their mentors can expect minimal feedback on their submissions.

 Students who attend campus for class or other purposes must play their part in keeping our campus and community safe by following these basic guidelines to reduce the risk of COVID-19 transmission: